tannermeade/data-migrator/README.md

 Data Migrator uses adapters called `DataOrigin`s that handle all the responsibilities of the source and destination of the data.
 The provide configuration, data stream, data sink, and schema validation interfaces.

 For `DataOrigin`s that involve schema-less data stores, they are responsible for generating a schema for the data.
-In the case of CSV tabular data, the data types are not stored in the built in schema, so the CSV `DataOrigin` will scan the data to generate the data types that fit in each field.
+In the case of CSV tabular data, the data types are not stored in the built-in schema, so the CSV `DataOrigin` will scan the data to generate the data types that fit in each field.

 Right now, Data Migrator is focusing on developing the CSV and Appwrite `DataOrigin`s.
-After the mean features have been built out and tested, the next `DataOrigin` is Firebase.
+After the main features have been built out and tested, the next `DataOrigin` will be Firebase.

 ### License